 Determine if your Video Should Be Public or Unlisted

 Videos on the U.S. Department of Energy's YouTube channel can be uploaded in one of two ways:

 - Public videos appear publicly on the DOE YouTube channel.
 They may also be added to the EERE video gallery or the video rotator on the EERE home page at the discretion of EERE Communications.

 - Unlisted videos are not visible publicly on DOE's YouTube channel, but they can be linked to or embedded on Web pages at the program's discretion.
 They will not appear in the EERE video rotator on the EERE home page.

 Unlisted videos require no special approval.
 Once your video has been completed, follow the steps to upload your video to YouTube.

 Public videos must be approved by the EERE Communications team, with consultation strongly recommended prior to production.
 Contact Paige Terlip to begin this process.

 Public videos should be short (roughly 3 minutes) and designed for the general public.
 The media team will require that you submit scripts and/or rough cuts for review, and will usually require changes to your video content or branding in order for it to be approved.
 This may mean your project takes longer to complete and may significantly impact the final content.
 However, public videos will usually be more widely promoted, including on the EERE video gallery, the video rotator on the EERE home page, and on EERE's social media channels.

 Upload Your Video to YouTube

 - Send your transcript to your Lead Contractor.
 Ask them to create a caption file from it.
-They should create either an .SCC file or one of the alternative formats outlined in YouTube's caption file documentation.
+They should create either an .SRT file or one of the alternative formats outlined in YouTube's caption file documentation.
 This file will be used to caption your YouTube video.

 - Send the following items to Charles Joyner: